diyabc/abcranger/testpy/abcranger-reticulate.md

 install.packages(c("hdf5r", "ggplot2", "tidyverse", "reticulate"))
 ```

-    Installing packages into '/home/fradav/R/x86_64-pc-linux-gnu-library/4.2'
-    (as 'lib' is unspecified)

 Now we need to install (once) python packages in the current R session:

 ``` r